haeshadae/live-recruiting-kpi-dashboard/README.md

 ## Why I Built This

-I wanted to show hiring teams/founders that I'm not spending my days sitting around.
+I wanted to show hiring teams and/or founders that I'm not spending my days sitting around.
 I'm actively upskilling and learning new tools during my transition period so I can hit the ground running when I get my next, amazing opportunity!

 ---